 2-3 tbsp. extra virgin olive oil

 1 tbsp. fresh thyme

 2 tbsp. plant-based milk

 To garnish, drizzling of oil and dash of fresh thyme!

-Into a cast iron skillet add a dash of olive oil and cook your onions and garlic on low-medium heat till caramelized, fragrant and tender.
+Into a cast iron skillet add a dash of olive oil and cook your onions, garlic and thyme on low-medium heat till caramelized, fragrant and tender.
 This may take as long as it takes to cook the potatoes.
 Stir often to avoid burning.
 The slower you cook these the better.
+Be patient.

 Serve hot with a drizzle of oil and dusting of fresh thyme!